galenbunting/Reading-Machines/2019-02-05-bibliographic-text-THE-PRINTING-PRESS.md

 printing-house), I fell far short in elegance of expression, in method and in perspicuity, of which he convinced me by several instances.
 I saw the justice of his remark, and thence grew more attentive to the manner in writing, and determined to endeavor at improvement."

-Franklin explains that he taught himself rhetoric by encountering an issue of the *Spectator*: I took some of the papers, and, making short hints of the sentiment in each sentence, laid them by a few days, and then, without looking at the book, try'd to compleat the papers again, by expressing each hinted sentiment at length, and as fully as it had been expressed before, in any suitable words that should come to hand."
+"Franklin explains that he taught himself rhetoric by encountering an issue of the *Spectator*: I took some of the papers, and, making short hints of the sentiment in each sentence, laid them by a few days, and then, without looking at the book, try'd to compleat the papers again, by expressing each hinted sentiment at length, and as fully as it had been expressed before, in any suitable words that should come to hand."